 As described in Hessian for fmincon interior-point algorithm, the Hessian is the Hessian of the Lagrangian.

 Include this Hessian by creating a function file to compute the Hessian, and creating a

 To create the Hessian in this case, create the second derivatives of the objective and

 nonlinear constraints separately.

-The second derivative matrix of the objective function for this example is complicated.
+The second derivative matrix of the objective function for this example is somewhat

 In contrast, the Hessian of the nonlinear inequality constraint is simple; it is twice the identity matrix.